eluah/PimaIndiansDiabetes2-ML-Modelling/README.md

 Classification Accuracy=(TP+TN) / (TP+TN+FP+FN)

 # 4 Results and discussion
 The three machine learning techniques mentioned above were applied for the classification of 79 diabetes records; 56 records of non-diabetic class and 23 records of diabetic class.
-Confusion matrix of prediction results are tabulated in Table 1 for SVM, logistic regression and kNN.
+Confusion matrix of prediction results are tabulated in Table 1 to Table 4 for SVM, logistic regression and kNN.
 From Fig 1, we can observe that kNN has the best classification accuracy of 81.0%.
-However, when we look at Table 1, we observe that aside from SVM with radial kernel, the other 3 classification methods have similar confusion matrixes.
+However, when we look at Table 1 to Table 4, we observe that aside from SVM with radial kernel, the other 3 classification methods have similar confusion matrixes.
 This could be due to the low sample size of 79 for testing the model and a larger sample size may be needed for better classification accuracy.

+**Fig 1**
 | Method  | Classification Accuracy |
 | ------------- | ------------- |
 | SVM with linear kernel  | 79.7%  |